evanmpollack/ps-and-qs/README.md

 ### Overview
 Efficient, zero-dependency library that allows you to create and use a PromisePool and WeightedPromisePool to limit promise concurrency when executing a series of asynchronous tasks.
-Useful for managing requests to downstream services.
+Useful for managing requests to upstream services.

 ### Details
 - PromisePool uses a standard queue that is backed by a singly linked list.